Montana DNRC Cost-Share Program for Forest Landowners

 • Promote healthier, more resilient forest conditions

-For landowners, these improvements enhance safety while supporting long-term forest productivity and property value.
+For landowners, these improvements can support safety, access, forest productivity and long-term property management goals.

-Working With Axsus Land Management on Approved DNRC Projects
+Working With Axsus Land Management on Approved DNRC Work

 Axsus Land Management works with Montana landowners to implement approved vegetation management and fuel reduction treatments, including forestry mulching, thinning, brush clearing and defensible space improvements.

-If you are exploring the Montana DNRC Cost-Share Program, contact Axsus Land Management to discuss your property and determine whether your project may align with current funding opportunities.
+If you are exploring the Montana DNRC Cost-Share Program, contact Axsus Land Management to discuss your property and determine whether your planned work may align with current funding opportunities.

 Frequently Asked Questions About the Montana DNRC Cost-Share Program